-Advisor: Mrs. Janet McMurray - Admission to the Athletic Training Program is selective, based on application to the program (jmcmurray@mcm.edu), academic standing, interview with the Head Athletic Trainer, and acceptance from the Head Athletic Trainer to enter the program.
+Advisor: Dr. Janet McMurray - Admission to the Athletic Training Program is selective, based on application to the program (jmcmurray@mcm.edu), academic standing, and acceptance into the program.

 This program has been approved by the Texas State Department of Health for pre-license preparation in athletic training.
-Students in this program may choose the ESHP Athletic Trainer concentration, All Level PE certification with Athletic Trainer options, or declare a major outside the Department of Kinesiology and elect to take the course work required by the Texas Department of State Health Services, (www.dshs.state.tx.us) to take their respective test for licensure.
+Students in this program may choose the ESHP Athletic Training concentration, All Level PE certification with Athletic Training options, or declare a major outside the Department of Kinesiology and elect to take the course work required by the Texas Department of State Health Services, (www.dshs.state.tx.us) to take their respective test for licensure.
 These requirements will be in addition to other requirements of their chosen degree:

-PRE-LICENSE ATHLETIC TRAINING / SPORTS MEDICIN IE HOURS [Select 6 hrs from] (These labs satisfy the 1800 clock hours of supervised work in the training room required by the state of Texa KINE 1121, 1122, 2121, 2122, 3121, 3122, 4121, 4122 BIOL 2401 4 KINE 2261 Assessment of Athletic Injuries 2 KINE 2335 Accident Prevention and Care of Injuries 3 KINE 3307 Nutrition for the Health Sciences 3 KINE 3321 Anatomical Kinesiology 3 KINE 3331 Personal and Community Health 3 KINE 3380 Therap.
-Modalitied and Rehab. of Athletic Injurie es 3 KINE 4100 Applied Pharmacology for Athletic Trainers 1 KINE 4320 Physiology of Exercise 3 KINE 4340 Advanced Techniques of Athletic Training 3 Additional: CPR / AED Certification are needed TOTAL HOURS 34
+PRE-LICENSE ATHLETIC TRAINING / SPORTS MEDICINE HOURS [Select 6 hrs from] (These labs satisfy the 1800 clock hours of supervised work in the athletic training room required by the state of Texas) KINE 1121, 1122, 2121, 2122, 3121, 3122, 4121, 4122 6 BIOL 2401 4 KINE 2261 Assessment of Athletic Injuries KINE 2335 Accident Prevention and Care of Injuries KINE 3307 Nutrition for the Health Sciences KINE 3321 Anatomical Kinesiology KINE 3331 Personal and Community Health KINE 3380 Therap.
+Modalities and Rehab. of Athletic Injuries KINE 4100 Applied Pharmacology for Athletic Trainers KINE 4320 Physiology of Exercise KINE 4340 Advanced Techniques of Athletic Training 2 3 3 3 3 1 3 3 Additional: CPR / AED Certification are needed TOTAL HOURS 34